joelfiddes/topoCLIM/README.md

 cd topoCLIM
 ```

 It's recommended (but not essential) that you use some sort of python environment manager, such as using the Anaconda distribution and creating an environment (in the code below called "`tclim`"), or using `virtualenv` instead.
-This getting started will use Anaconda.
+Here we will use Anaconda.

 Set up Python 3 env (Python >= 3.6 supported) and install Python packages in requirements.txt: